Generic Name: perampanel (per-AM-pa-nel)

 - For oral dosage form (suspension or tablets):

-- Adults and children 12 years and older—At first, 2 milligrams (mg) once a day, taken at bedtime.
-Your doctor may adjust your dose as needed.
+- Adults and children 12 years of age and older—At first, 2 milligrams (mg) once a day, taken at bedtime.
+Your doctor may increase your dose as needed and tolerated.
 However, the dose is usually not more than 12 mg per day.

 If you miss a dose of perampanel, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.